All Episodes

 How do you justify any of that?

-The event was canceled it was originally billed as a Cleveland manufacturing event but it turns out they had to cancel the event because of lack of interest Wow yesterday the Clinton rally only had a few dozen heavily vetted controlled supporters.
+It was originally billed as a Cleveland manufacturing event, but it turns out they had to cancel the event because of lack of interest.

 Hillary Clinton won't give a press conference.

-Hillary Clinton's avoiding the media Hillary Clinton doesn't ask have to answer questions about Saudi Arabia.
+Hillary Clinton doesn't have to answer questions about Saudi Arabia.

 It's pretty unbelievable.

-I would argue that trying to do that now don't believe anything about polls really until you go to the voting booth.
+Don't believe anything about polls really until you go to the voting booth.

 You just have to assume that it's tied or you're behind and that your vote matters.

-That's how I'm handling this I will not give a prediction who's going to win this presidential race because I don't know.
+I will not give a prediction who's going to win this presidential race because I don't know.

 But I'm not sharing this because I don't have an answer.

-And unlike other people that think they have all the answers I don't and I actually think whatever the events that will ultimately define the outcome probably have not even happened yet.
+And I actually think whatever the events that will ultimately define the outcome probably have not even happened yet.

-But if you look at all the analysis, you know Trump's doing much better on social media I'll go into this later in the program today and Breitbart cites Gateway pundant to prove Trump will win in a landslide because he has more Facebook likes.
+And Breitbart cites Gateway Pundin to prove Trump will win in a landslide because he has more Facebook likes.

 No, they're just making a point.

-This is the first time in history where social media was used to announce presidential, vice presidential running mates.
+This is the first time in history where social media was used to announce vice presidential running mates.

 The world is changing.